daleysoftware/aerofs-upstart/README.md

 ---

 Run the quick-install script and follow the prompts for a guided install experience.
-The AeroFS or AeroFS Team Server debian will be downloaded autmatically and installed.
+The AeroFS or AeroFS Team Server installer will be downloaded autmatically and installed.
 An an aerofs user will be created and upstart will be configured for you.